mre/endler.dev/content/2020/review/index.md

 Closely related is the the [debate about type systems](https://www.johndcook.com/blog/2010/06/09/dynamic-typing-and-risk-homeostasis/).
 The past decade has seen type systems make their stage comeback.
-Typescript, Python, PHP (to name a few) started to embrace them.
+TypeScript, Python, PHP (to name a few) started to embrace them.

 The trend goes towards type inference: add types to make your intent clearer for